 4.1.4.2 Updating a Command An updated command is defined as a command with a source ID and session ID identical to the current command being processed by the Service Provider, but whose timestamp is newer than the current command.
 Only a command that is in a non-terminal state may be updated - otherwise, the Service Consumer must follow the normal command cleanup process and issue a new command with an updated unique session ID.
+If a command is in a terminal state, the Service Provider must ignore an update to that command.

 When the Service Provider receives an updated command, it is required to take one of two possible actions:

-- 1. If the current command is in a non-terminal state (ISSUED, COMMANDED, or EXECUTING), then the Service Provider publishes a FunctionCommandStatusType with a status ISSUED and reason UPDATED.
+1. If the current command is in a non-terminal state (ISSUED, COMMANDED, or EXECUTING), then the Service Provider publishes a FunctionCommandStatusType with a status ISSUED and reason UPDATED.
 The state machine then restarts and proceeds through the normal command flow detailed in 4.1.4.
-The Service Provider must consider the updated command as an entirely new command, resetting any internal state related to the command (e.g. a timer that keeps track of command timeout). - 2.
-If the current command is in a terminal state (COMPLETED, CANCELED, or FAILED), then the updated command cannot be processed, and the Service Provider must publish a FunctionCommandStatusType with a status FAILED and follow the normal command cleanup process.
+The Service Provider must consider the updated command as an entirely new command, resetting any internal state related to the command (e.g. a timer that keeps track of command timeout).

+2. If the current command is in a terminal state (COMPLETED, CANCELED, or FAILED), then the updated command cannot be processed, and the Service Provider must publish a FunctionCommandStatusType with a status FAILED and follow the normal command cleanup process.